ds-modules/ENVECON-118-SP23/README.md

 # ENVECON-118-SP23
-EEP 118 Applied Econometrics
+## EEP 118 Applied Econometrics

-Semester: Spring 2023
+This is the Datahub folder for all Spring 2022 EEP/IAS 118 Applied Econometrics resources.

 Instructor: